 Dogs & Guide Dogs

 Dogs are always welcome to take their owners for a ride on the Cliff Railway.
-We do make a small charge for doggy travel (not guide dogs) and they must be kept on a lead and ride inside the carriage at all times.
+We do make a small charge for doggy travel (Lap dogs no charge) and they must be kept on a lead and ride inside the carriage at all times.

 Disabled access & wheel chairs

 Due to the nature of the railway and its Victorian carriages most standard wheelchairs will not pass through the carriages unfolded, the carriages are 540mm wide at the narrowest point.
 There are also three steps in each carriage and restricted seating at busy times.

 We do accommodate a return journey on the open platform for wheelchair users.
 This is only available from the bottom Lynmouth station (where level access into the carriage is available) and then riding up on the front platform to the top and staying on the lift and returning back to Lynmouth where you would disembark.
 For groups or other specific access information please contact us prior to your visit.

 The access paths have a slight gradient but are manageable by most wheelchairs with assistance.
 There are no steps within the site other than stepping onto the Cliff Railway at the top station, there are however, three steps within the carriages themselves but with handrail.